 Okay, so that title may be slightly misleading.
 I promise I’ll never try to convince any of my portrait clients that they’ll have a great session in the middle of a hurricane.

 That said — today’s a little dreary.
 It’s summertime in the Sunshine State, which ironically means we’ll have rain and clouds come through most afternoons.
 Unless safety is a concern due to lightning or dangerous winds, you can have an amazing portrait session whether the sun is shining at full power or dark clouds coat the horizon and raindrops are tickling your cheeks.
 How do I know?
 Because I’ve been a part of amazing portrait sessions in nearly all weather.
-Including that one time we had to wait out a hail storm.
+(Including that one time we had to wait out a hail storm.
+And a tornado watch.)

 1.)
 Stay optimistic.